PM-Notes/How-To-Github/README.md

 ## Armed with Info!

-Now we should have a reasonable understnading on Git, so its probably a good time to put some of this into practice.
+Now we should have a reasonable understanding on Git, so its probably a good time to put some of this into practice.

 ### Create a Github Account